Dec. 16, 2016 at 7:30 PM

-Violinist/violist Daniel Phillips enjoys a versatile career as an established chamber musician, solo artist, and teacher.
-He is a founding member of the 25 year old Orion String Quartet, which is in residence at Mannes College of Music and is a longtime Artist of the Chamber Music Society.
-The quartet has recorded the complete quartets of Beethoven and Leon Kirchner.
-Last season the Orion appeared at Kings Place Concert Hall in London for a weeklong Brahms project.
-Mr. Phillips has performed as a soloist with the Pittsburgh, Houston, New Jersey, Phoenix, San Antonio, and Yakima.
-He appears regularly at the Spoleto USA Festival, Chamber Music Northwest, Chesapeake Music Festival, and the International Musicians Seminar in Cornwall, England.
-He also serves on the summer faculties of the Banff Centre, Heifetz Institute, and the Colorado College Music Festival.
-He has toured and recorded in a string quartet for SONY with Gidon Kremer, Kim Kashkashian, and Yo-Yo Ma.
-Mr. Phillips began violin studies with his father, Eugene Phillips, a composer and former violinist with the Pittsburgh Symphony.
-A graduate of The Juilliard School, he studied with Ivan Galamian and Sally Thomas.
-He is a professor at the Copland School of Music at Queens College and on the faculties of the Mannes College of Music and Bard College Conservatory.
-He lives on Manhattan's Upper West Side with his wife, Tara Helen O'Connor.
+Violinist Daniel Phillips enjoys a versatile career as an established chamber musician, solo artist, and teacher.
+A graduate of Juilliard, his major teachers were Ivan Galamian, Sally Thomas, Nathan Milstein, Sandor Vegh, and George Neikrug.
+He is a founding member of the 29-year-old Orion String Quartet, which is in residence at Mannes College of Music and performs regularly at The Chamber Music Society of Lincoln Center.
+Available on recording are the complete quartets of Beethoven and Leon Kirchner.
+Since winning the 1976 Young Concert Artists Auditions, he has performed as a soloist with the Pittsburgh, Houston, New Jersey, Phoenix, San Antonio, and Yakima symphonies.
+Last season marked his concerto debut with the Yonkers Symphony.
+He appears regularly at the Spoleto USA Festival, Santa Fe Chamber Music Festival, Chamber Music Northwest, Chesapeake Music Festival, and has participated in the International Musicians Seminar in Cornwall, England since its inception by Sandor Vegh.
+He also serves on the summer faculty of the Heifetz Institute.
+He was a member of the renowned Bach Aria Group, and has toured and recorded in a string quartet for SONY with Gidon Kremer, Kim Kashkashian, and Yo-Yo Ma.
+He is a professor at the Aaron Copland School of Music at Queens College and on the faculties of the Mannes College of Music, Bard College Conservatory, and The Juilliard School.
+He lives with his wife, flutist Tara Helen O'Connor, on Manhattan's upper west side.